Senate confirms Trump’s nominee to head FEMA

-WASHINGTON (AP) — The Senate has confirmed the nomination of President Donald Trump’s pick to lead the Federal Emergency Management Agency.
+WASHINGTON — The Senate has confirmed the nomination of President Donald Trump’s pick to lead the Federal Emergency Management Agency.

 The vote was 95-4 on Tuesday for Brock Long.
 He previously ran Alabama’s Emergency Management Agency and served as that state’s on-scene incident commander during the Deepwater Horizon oil spill in the Gulf of Mexico in 2010.